LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 ### Message ID

-As all messages emitted in the Lisk ecoystem are distinct (thanks to the `index` property), we can assign a unique ID to them.
+As all messages emitted in the Lisk ecoystem are distinct (thanks to the unicity of the `(sendingChain, receivingChain, index)` trio), we can assign a unique ID to them.
 The message ID is obtained in the same way as other IDs in the protocol, namely by hashing the serialized object.
 This assigns to each message a 32-byte value that can be used whenever the message needs to be referenced.